gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 ## Goals

 You may recall learning about divide and conquer algorithms such as Binary Search, Quick Sort, and Merge Sort.
-This lesson is intended to serve as a refresher for the divide and conquer approach, how to design divide and conquer algorithms, and when such algorithms may be applicable.
+This lesson is intended to serve as a refresher for the divide and conquer approach.

 This lesson requires prior knowledge about the divide and conquer technique and you are encouraged to re-read the Divide and Conquer lesson under the Algorithmic Strategies topic provided during classroom if you require more details about any of the review topics mentioned here.
 Any new topics covered in this lesson will be clearly indicated.